pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 """""""""""""""""""""""""""""""""""""

-The ``--connections-file``/``-C`` general option allows the user to select a file path for the connections file.
-It is the file path of a YAML file that defines server configurations by name.
-The default if this option is not specified is to use the connections file ``pywbemcli_connection_definitions.yaml`` in the users home directory.
+The ``--connections-file``/``-C`` general option allows the user to select a path name for the :term:`connections file`.

+By default, the path name of the connections file is the value of the ``PYWBEMCLI_CONNECTIONS_FILE`` environment variable or if not set, the file ``pywbemcli_connection_definitions.yaml`` in the user's home directory.
+The user's home directory depends on the operating system used and is determined with ``os.path.expanduser("~")``, which works on all operating systems including Windows.
+See :func:`~py3:os.path.expanduser` for details.

+The actually used path name of the connections file is shown in the :ref:`connection list command`.

-The users home directory is OS dependent.
-The connection file name is displayed in the ``connections list`` command
+The connection definitions in the connections file are managed with the commands in the :ref:`connection command group`.

-When this option is set, the YAML file defined with the option is used as the connections file.

 In the interactive mode, this option may not be modified after the command line is processed.

-The connections_file is managed with the commands in the :ref:`connection command group`

 .. index:: triple: --pdb; general options; pdb